CitruzSquared/essays/Orbits.md

 <br />

-### 3. The square of the orbital period is proportional to the cube of the orbital semi-major axis.
+### III.
+The square of the orbital period is proportional to the cube of the orbital semi-major axis.

 Kepler's third law states that **the orbital period is linked to the orbital semi-major axis by a power of 3/2.**
 This means that $T$, the orbital period, is proportional to $R^{3/2}$, where $R$ is the orbital semi-major axis.